 Typically, a "consent form" documents that the informed consent process has taken place.
 It must contain all the required components of informed consent, as defined in 45 CFR 46.116, and described below.
 The consent form must be written in language that is easy for the participant to understand.
 Avoid technical terms and complex sentences, regardless of your intended audience.
 When there are different groups or types of participants who may take part in a study, different consent documents may be required for different study populations.

-- Signed informed consent is the gold standard.
+- Signed informed consent is the gold standard, and what is generally required for research with human participants.
 This involves presentation of a written document to the prospective participant, including all elements of informed consent.
 The document is read and signed by the participant and kept as a record by the researcher.

 Remember: if you choose a written informed consent process, the research will not be anonymous.
 Do not promise anonymity to prospective participants and then ask them to sign a consent form!